typst-community/tytanic/CONTRIBUTING.md

 - etc.

 Prefixes can be chanined like `fix: cli: ...` to make it clear that a fix was cli specific.

-This is generally optional, but helps developers filter out commits when bug hunting.
+This prefix is generally optional, but helps developers filter out commits when bug hunting.

-After this should follow a short summary of what the commit changes followed by a more elaborate description.
+This prefix should be followed by a short concise sumamry of the change.
-This can be left out for very small commits, no need to make something up.
+The separated by an empty line a more elaborate description can and should be added, but of course there are commits that don't need this like `book: fix typo`.
 Commit messages are is documentation for developers to understand reasoning behind changes, so don't be afraid to write an essay here, the more complicated a refactor or bug fix, the more elaborate the commit message should likely be.
-Here's a commit message from the code base:
+Here's a commit message from the early code base:

 ```
 docs(book): Add installation chapter